-Episerver CMS is the one of the best ASP.NET based Content Management System (CMS) around.
+Episerver CMS is one of the most popular enterprise-level Content Management System (CMS) around.
 Episerver is an incredibly powerful and flexible platform that will allow you to build pretty much any website or web application that you want to.
-If you are completely new to the concepts of CMS systems completely, then I suggest you read Beginner’s Guide: What is Episerver?.
-This article should hopefully answer all your questions about what Episerver is, why you should use it and who else is using it.
+Episerver is built upon the Microsoft ASP.NET stack, meaning you will need to know C# to develop against it.
+If you are completely new to the concepts of CMS systems, I suggest you read Beginner’s Guide: What is Episerver?.
+That tutorial will hopefully answer all your questions about what Episerver is, why you should use it and who else is using it.

+iContent.
+A website would be pretty boring if none of the pages were linked together.
 This is where we get on to the next concept, the content reference.
 If you think about posting a letter, each house needs its own unique address in order for your letter to get to its destination.
-Episerver works exactly the same.
-Each page needs a unique identifier in order for other pages to be able to reference it and communicate with it.
+Episerver pages and blocks work in exactly the same way.
+Each component needs a unique identifier in order to be able to communicate with it.
 In Episerver terminology this identifier is called a content reference.

 The code above is pretty similar to how you would create any C# class.
 The main differences are the Episerver attributes and base classes you need to use.
-If you had this class in your Episerver website, when you ran your Episerver website.
-Episerver will scan all your code and anything it finds with the 'ContentType' attribute, it will add it into the Episerver database.
+When you run your Episerver website, on start-up Episerver will scan all your code and anything it finds with the

-Depending on how you configure your classes, content editors should then be able to create an instance of your class in the form of a homepage.
+ContentType attribute, it will add it as a page-type within the Episerver database.
+Content editors should then be able to create a page using that page-type within the CMS editor.
 This process is really simple to start using for any C# developer.
 You create a class and Episerver does the rest for you.
 More information about the page types can be found in these tutorials:

-Just like pages, blocks are also defined in exactly the same way, by C# classes.
+Just like page-types can be defined in code, blocks are also defined in exactly the same way, by C# classes.
 A class to define a block would look like this:

 More information about what an Episerver page or block is can be found in this Episerver CMS tutorial, EPiServer Blocks A Quick Reference Guide 7.

-ages and Blocks are defined by classes and properties.
-Unlike a normal C# class Episerver provides a number of custom properties that allow pages to have more interesting components.
+A blank page-types or block would be dull, so you will need to decorate them with properties.
+Unlike a normal C# class, Episerver provides a number of custom properties that allow pages to have more interesting components.
 A website would be pretty dull if all it contained were some simple strings or dates.
-Some of the Episerver properties include:
+Some of the Episerver specific properties include:

-- ContentArea: This allows content editor to drag blocks into an area
+ContentArea: This allows the content editor to drag blocks into an area

-- XhtmlString: This provides a content editor with a HTML editor.
+XhtmlString: This provides a content editor with an HTML editor.
 This editor works a lot like Microsoft word, so people can highlight and format content easily.

-More information about the properties available in EpiSserver can be found in:
+More information about the properties available in Episerver can be found in: